Appdynamics/apache-monitoring-extension/README.md

               delta: false
      ```
      **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

+#### Metrics

+##### Availability:
+ Uptime (1 or 0)

+##### Resource Utilization:
+ Counter Description CPU Load (N/A on Windows) -- The percentage of the CPU used by Apache.
+ Processes
+ Busy Workers -- The number of Apache processes actively processing an HTTP request.
+ Idle Workers -- The number of idle Apache processes waiting for an HTTP request.
+ Memory

+##### Activity:
+ Accesses -- Total number of accesses per Minute
+ Total Traffic (kb)
+ Requests per second -- The number of HTTP requests the web server is processing per second.
+ Bytes per second -- The amount of data the web server is transferring per second.
+ Bytes per request -- The average number of bytes being transferred per HTTP request.
+ Activity Types
+ Starting up
+ Reading Request
+ Sending Reply
+ Keepalive
+ DNS Lookup
+ Closing Connection
+ Logging
+ Gracefully Finishing
+ Cleaning up of working

+##### Load balancing metrics:
+ In addition to the above specified metrics, this extension can also show metrics from mod_jk status.
+To do this we have to
+ configure mod_jk in the apache HTTP server.
+More info on mod_jk can be found [here](http://tomcat.apache.org/connectors-doc/)

 ## Credentials Encryption